Vienna to Budapest 5-nights (Active)

 This 5-night tour from Vienna to Budapest is a "sporty" experience for travelers interested in covering longer cycling distances each day.
 The active option described here treats you an average of 54 miles each day.
 If you're looking for a more leisurely cycling option, check out the Vienna to Budapest (Classic) tour.

-In Carnuntum and in the Roman castle Kelemantia you find Roman relics from the past.
+In Carnuntum and in the Roman castle Kelemantia, you find Roman relics from the past.
 Discover the diversity of the flora and fauna in the lowland forests.
 The small villages, which you cycle through, still keep their original charm.
-You pass through the Rye Island that is a real natural paradise.
-Don't forget the numerous castles and palaces, which are proudly situated nearby the Danube.
-The small towns along the bike trail have a special flair and their charming historic centers invite visitors to discover and enjoy.
+You pass through the Rye Island - a real natural paradise.
+Don't forget about the numerous castles and palaces, which are proudly situated nearby the Danube.
+The small towns along the bike trail have a special flair, and their charming historic centers invite visitors to discover and enjoy.
 Overall this bike tour will inspire everybody!

 Highlights